NASA Astronaut Group 4

-NASA Astronaut Group 4 ("The Scientists") was a group of six astronauts selected by NASA in June 1965.
+NASA Astronaut Group 4 (nicknamed "The Scientists") was a group of six astronauts selected by NASA in June 1965.
 While the astronauts of the first two groups were required to have an undergraduate degree or the professional equivalent in engineering or the sciences (with several holding advanced degrees), they were chosen for their experience as test pilots.
 Test pilot experience was waived as a requirement for the third group, and military jet fighter aircraft experience could be substituted.
-Group 4 was the first chosen on the basis of research and academic experience (an M.D. or Ph.D. in the natural sciences or engineering was a prerequisite for selection), with NASA providing pilot training as necessary.
+Group 4 was the first chosen on the basis of research and academic experience — a Ph.D. (or other doctorate) in the natural sciences, engineering, or medicine was a prerequisite for selection — with NASA providing pilot training as necessary.
 Initial screening of applicants was conducted by the National Academy of Sciences.

 Of the six ultimately chosen, four had military experience.
-Schmitt, a geologist, walked on the Moon, while Garriott, Gibson and Kerwin all flew to Skylab.
+Schmitt, a geologist, walked on the Moon during Apollo 17, while Garriott, Gibson, and Kerwin all flew to Skylab.
 Garriott also flew on the Space Shuttle.
-Graveline and Michel left NASA without flying in space.
+Graveline and Michel left NASA without having flown in space.